-Any employee of the Queen Anne's County Office of the Sheriff found to have willfully or intentionally engaged in discrimination, harassment, and/or retaliation of another employee will be held liable for his/her conduct, and will be subject to stringent disciplinary action(s) including possible separation of employment.
-The Sheriff, or his/her designee, will administer the appropriate disciplinary action.
+Any employee of the Queen Anne's County Office of the Sheriff found to have willfully or intentionally engaged discrimination, in harassment, and/or retaliation of another employee at the conclusion of a fair and impartial internal investigation will be held liable for their conduct and will be subject to stringent disciplinary action(s) including possible separation of employment.
+The Sheriff, or his/her designee, will administer the appropriate disciplinary action in accordance with established policy.